alexandergall/bf-sde-nixpkgs/README.md

 In general, compiling a kernel module requires the presence of the directory `/lib/modules/$(uname -r)/build`, where `uname -r` provides the release identifier of the running kernel.
-The `build` directory is an artefact of the build procedure of the kernel itself.
+The `build` directory is an artifact of the build procedure of the kernel itself.
 It contains everything needed to compile a module that will work with that specific kernel.